-3 // Main contract structure types In the Netherlands we distinguish 5 main contract schemes.
+The Netherlands 3 // Main contract structure types In the Netherlands we distinguish 5 main contract schemes.
 The cost consultant is involved in all phases.
 In the initiation phase a rough estimate will be made to decide go/no-go and/or a budget.
 Later at each design stage a cost estimate is created as a 'gate' getting more and more mature.
 The uncertainties and risk become less as the design evolves.
 Depending on the moment the building contractors place their bid, the cost consultant judges their offer and sometimes negotiate (depending on the contract type).
 Also during the project execution the cost consultant still is involved to judge additional work proposals.
 Sometimes if construction goes wrong (technical, timewise or financially) the cost consultant can also be hired by a court as independent consultant.

+The Netherlands

 3 // Main contract structure types

-1. Financed integrated contracts
+- Financed integrated contracts

-Two parties: client and contractor.
+- Two parties: client and contractor.
 E.g. FBOOMT, BOOT, FBOT, DBFO, BFO, DBFM en DBM

-Integrated building contracts
+- Integrated building contracts

-two parties: main contracting, Turnkey Contracting, Engineering Procurement Contracting, Design & Construct, Detailed Design and Construct and Design & Build
+Two parties: main contracting, Turnkey Contracting, Engineering Procurement Contracting, Design & Construct, Detailed Design and Construct and Design & Build

-3. Traditional contracts
+- Traditional contracts

-Three parties: client, design and execution phase.
+- Three parties: client, design and execution phase.

+- Integrated engineering contracts

+Management Contracting, Construction Management, Total Engineering, Target Fee Contracting, Engineering Contracting and Professional Construction Consultant

+Management contracts

+CEEC

-4. Integrated engineering contracts Management Contracting, Construction Management, Total Engineering, Target Fee Contracting, Engineering Contracting and Professional Construction Consultant 5.
-Management contracts Architect, Structural engineer, specialized consultant, Project Manager, Design Manager, Construction Manager and Facility Manager (consultants)
+Architect, Structural engineer, specialized consultant, Project Manager, Design Manager, Construction Manager and Facility Manager (consultants)

-3 // Main contract structure types The cost engineer may be spotted (at dawn ;-) in all organisations and during all project phases.
-Some of them are self-employed and operating as independent consultants, others are working at an engineering consultancy firm or at a building contractor.
+The cost engineer may be spotted (at dawn ;-) in all organisations and during all project phases.
+Some of them are selfemployed and operating as independent consultants, others are working at an engineering consultancy firm or at a building contractor.
 Large client organisations (governmental) also employ cost engineers, smaller clients normally hire cost engineers.
-UNITED KINGDOM From Steven THOMPSON Royal Institution of Chartered Surveyors (RICS) - London